Chord (aeronautics): Mean aerodynamic chord

 Mean aerodynamic chord (MAC) is defined as:

 where y is the coordinate along the wing span and c is the chord at the coordinate y.
 Other terms are as for SMC.

 The MAC is a two-dimensional representation of the whole wing.
 The pressure distribution over the entire wing can be reduced to a single lift force on and a moment around the aerodynamic center of the MAC.
 Therefore, not only the length but also the position of MAC is often important.
 In particular, the position of center of gravity (CG) of an aircraft is usually measured relative to the MAC, as the percentage of the distance from the leading edge of MAC to CG with respect to MAC itself.

-Note that the figure to the right implies that the MAC occurs at a point where leading or trailing edge sweep changes.
-In general, this is not the case.
-Any shape other than a simple trapezoid requires evaluation of the above integral.

 The ratio of the length (or span) of a rectangular-planform wing to its chord is known as the aspect ratio, an important indicator of the lift-induced drag the wing will create.
 (For wings with planforms that are not rectangular, the aspect ratio is calculated as the square of the span divided by the wing planform area.)
 Wings with higher aspect ratios will have less induced drag than wings with lower aspect ratios.
 Induced drag is most significant at low airspeeds.
 This is why gliders have long slender wings.